 How have the indicators for adverse impacts on sustainability factors been taken into account?
 Adverse impacts, including PAIs, on sustainability factors are taken into account using the SSIM, as outlined above.

 Where, on the basis of PAI scores, an investee entity is deemed to be performing poorly, these impacts will be considered in investment analysis and also inform the Investment Manager's engagement and voting activities with investee entities.
-If there is no

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. improvement in an indicator over a reasonable time period, depending on specific circumstances, the investment is likely to be sold.
+If there is no improvement in an indicator over a reasonable time period, depending on specific circumstances, the investment is likely to be sold